 Flexible work environments aren’t possible for all positions.
 But sharing your flexible options helps the candidate decide if your company will fit into their lives.

-Don’t label a role as ‘remote’ if it requires them to go into the office at all, even part-time.
+Don’t label a role as ‘remote’ if it requires them to go into the office, even part-time.
 That’s what hybrid work is for.

 4. Gendered language

-Top Talent wants to work with an inclusive company – one that allows them to show up to work as their authentic self.
+Top Talent wants to work with an inclusive company that allows them to show up to work as their authentic selves.